 NetSec Spotlight: AI Access Security

-In the previous post, Data Loss Prevention (DLP) was introduced as a core network security capability for identifying sensitive information and enforcing policy to prevent exposure.
+In the previous post, I introduced Data Loss Prevention (DLP) as a core network security capability for identifying sensitive information and enforcing policy to prevent exposure.

 AI tools are being adopted faster than almost any other technology, and users are already:

-From a network security perspective, this represents a new access pattern and introduces some challenges:
+From a network security perspective, this represents a new access pattern that challenges traditional application-centric controls:

 Platform Context

-AI Access Security extends inspection beyond application and user context.
+AI Access Security moves inspection and enforcement beyond application and user context.
 Operationally, it provides:

 Policy decisions are made based on AI-specific risk signals - including data handling posture, model training behaviour, identity characteristics, and compliance alignment.